Chapter 3/17 — User Research: Learning about users & their needs

 Steps involved in conducting affinity mapping

-- Write the data points gathered during research on sticky notes
+1. Write the data points gathered during research on sticky note

-- Group the sticky notes with data points that have a similar theme
+3. Group the sticky notes with data points that have a similar them

 For example, let’s say a team needs to explore why few businesses struggle with sales.
 Affinity Mapping would help you go organize like this –